KEY TAKEAWAYS:

 What Is A Solar Farm?

-A solar farm is a large-scale solar installation where photovoltaic (PV) panels (solar panels) are used to harvest the sun's power.
+A solar farm is a large-scale solar installation where photovoltaic power stations convert abundant sunlight into electricity.

 get-your-solar-energy-project-quote